 B. Preservation of Evidence

-You should also request that the company remove the electronic control module (“ECM”) from the tractor and preserve it for later examination.
+You should also request that the company preserve the electronic control module (“ECM”) on the tractor for later examination.
 The ECM controls the systems on the tractor unit, and electronically records data concerning the operation of the tractor including speeds, brake system operations and engine controls.
 This information can be downloaded by the manufacturer and could be vital in determining the mechanical condition and performance of the unit at the time of the accident.
-Manufacturers began routinely using electronically controlled systems on tractors starting in the mid-1990′s, and most units currently on the road have an ECM.
+Manufacturers began routinely using electronically controlled systems on tractors starting in the mid-1990’s, and most units currently on the road have an ECM.

 C. The Complaint